lazlowa/pypz-python/_sources/core/data_transfer.rst.txt

 Data transfer
 =============

-Data transfer between operations in a pipeline is essential, without it we would speak about workflows.
+Data transfer between operations in a pipeline is essential.
 In *pypz* data transfer is possible between operators through so called *ports*.

 .. figure:: ../resources/images/basic_pipeline.png